Last Updated on April 6, 2022 by Grow with Bovees

-It’s ideal for growing herbs in pots in indoor and outdoor environments, for container gardening as well as greenhouses.
+It’s ideal for cultivating herbs in indoor and outdoor containers.
+Making it great for container gardening as well as herb gardens in greenhouses.

-The FoxFarm Ocean Forest Potting Soil is also natural and organic, so you’ll know it’s safe to use on your edible plants.
+The FoxFarm Ocean Forest Potting Soil is also considered to be a natural and organic soil, so you’ll know it’s safe to use on your edible plants.
 However, some customers found spider mites in their soil upon opening.
 While this isn’t common, it can happen with natural products like this.

 - Rich in micronutrients.

 - Rich in organic matter